AndreaEsp/ChromBarCode/Data/README.md

 ### Epigentic profiles

-The file significant_correlations.csv contains the correlations among binding domains of the even numbered chromosomes and epigenetic marks.
+The file significant_correlations.csv contains the statistcal significant correlations among binding domains of the even numbered chromosomes and epigenetic marks.
 The file control_correlations.csv.gz. is the random control model.

 ### ENCODE data